-Every accountancy wants to grow.
+Every accountancy firm wants to grow.
 To do that with any business (like yours), growth means a commitment to lead generation.
-When it comes to lead generation for accountancy, let’s be real - it’s a difficult task that you may think you don't have much time for.
+When it comes to lead generation for accountants, let’s be real - it’s a difficult task that you may think you don't have much time for.

-In reality, perfecting lead generation for accounting is easier than you think.
-To start you off, here are five content marketing suggestions from our experts which can help you to generate more leads for your business.
+In reality, perfecting lead generation for accountants is easier than you think.
+To start you off, here are nine content marketing suggestions from our experts which can help you to generate more leads for your business.